CocoUK/REST-Flask/README.md

 ## Description

-Sample code for REST API
+Sample code for REST API from Teclado UDEMY course

 ## Implementation

-This project is impleented using Flask, and is a REST API for a store see CasaCoco UK
+This project is impleented using Flask, and is a REST API for a store